 Tampa artist John Gutcher took less than a week to complete the second city mural.
 This four panel mural included the city flower, the Punta Gorda Hibiscus; the city bird, the yellow crown night heron; a roseate spoonbill; and the famous tarpon sporting fish.

-Original Mural: This mural was originally located at the town’s busiest intersection of West Marion Avenue and Tamiami Trail (US 41 North) and was dedicated on March 13, 1996.
+Original Mural: This mural was originally located at the town’s busiest intersection of West Marion Avenue and Tamiami Trail (US 41 North) on the Karl Ehmer’s Restaurant and was dedicated on March 13, 1996.
 Its funding was a joint venture between the Kiwanis Club of Punta Gorda and the Punta Gorda Rotary Club.
-The original mural was destroyed by Hurricane “Charley” on August 13, 2004.
+The mural was destroyed by Hurricane “Charley” on August 13, 2004.